Mar Vista Animal Medical Center

 Here are two videos of dogs with amputated legs: one the back leg, the other the front leg:

-Limb-sparing Surgery: Limb-sparing Surgery: Limb-sparing techniques developed for humans have been adapted for dogs.
+Limb-sparing Surgery (Removing the tumor but not the leg): Limb-sparing techniques developed for humans have been adapted for dogs.
 To spare the limb (and thus avoid amputation), the tumorous bone is removed and either replaced by a bone graft from a bone bank or the remaining bone can be re-grown via a new technique called bone transport osteogenesis.
 The joint nearest the tumor is fused (i.e., fixed in one position and cannot be flexed or extended.)

 • Limb sparing cannot be done if more than 50% of the bone is involved by tumor or if neighboring muscle is involved.